KenanZhu111/KNZ_Satnav/README.md

 2. KNZ_Plot: more selective options and more united style of GUI.

 ### Rename the Project: 2024/10/08
-1.Update KNZ_Plot.
+1. Update KNZ_Plot.
-2.Update mpre GUI parts.
+2. Update more GUI parts.

 ### Update: 2024/10/06
 1. SPP_Plot: Realize the file view function.